Let’s Check out the best latest unlimited plans from JIO, Prepaid Recharges that offer best value to the buyers.

 So What are the Changes in JIO Plans?

-Today, JIO has said that they will increase the price for the IUC plans.
-Moreover, they said that users will get some extra benefit from these revised plans.
+On 6th December, JIO has said that they will increase the price for the IUC plans.
+Moreover, they communicated that users will get some extra benefit from these revised plans.

 |Duration||MRP Rs.||Data Benefit||FUP Minutes||Validity (Days)|